laparda14/gimhookTesting/README.md

 **Yes, as long as you limit your usage of this to only your own live games.**

+# How do I make a mod?

+While it is technically possible to write a Gimhook mod manually, the recommended way to do it is via the Gimhook SDK.

+Read [this](sdk/README.md) for more information.

 # How does this work?

 In modern JavaScript, there are modules which can be defined and later imported.